joebubna/Cora/README.md

   - Structure your app's resources into groups for clarity and group manipulation
   - Ability to have requests for resources in child containers cascade up through its parents
 - A database access object (DAO)
+  - Adds abstaction layer over databases that allows you to build queries dynamically.
 - A state-of-the-art ORM
+  - Uses a Data-Mapper implementation in the form of a Repository-Gateway-Factory pattern.
+  - Models are defined using a normal array.
+No special comment tags or weird methods.
+  - Models
 - An events system
 - A data validation system
 - A pagination system